Regina protest camp calls for suicide prevention legislation, calls Sask. plan 'vague, meaningless' | CBC News

 Regina protest camp calls for suicide prevention legislation, calls Sask. plan 'vague, meaningless'

-As he continues a hunger strike, Tristen Durocher says he wants suicide prevention legislation passed by the Saskatchewan government because it would ensure accountability, something that he says is lacking from the province's Pillars of Life suicide plan.
+Tristen Durocher says he wants the Saskatchewan government to pass suicide prevention legislation because it would ensure accountability, something that he says is lacking from the province's Pillars for Life plan.

 The Métis artist is with the Walking With Our Angels camp at Regina's Wascana Park, close to the Legislative Building.